Bellatrix-Melody/RedmondXP-Color-Customizer-for-XFCE/README.md

 **Custom Icon Swapper**

-changeme
+A pretty simple icon swapper using [B00merang's](https://github.com/B00merang-Artwork/Windows-XP) XP icon pack as a base.
+You need to first make the base icons you want to use 128x128 using a program like [GIMP](https://www.gimp.org/downloads/) or the image editor of your choice.

+**If you do not make the images you want to use as custom icons 128x128 you will have icon size issues!!**

+All you need to do is replace the current files in custom-icons using the follow format:

+**Your custom "My Computer icon"**

+computer.png

+**Your custom "My Documents icon"**

+documents.png

+**Your custom "Network icon"**

+network.png

+**Your custom "Tash icon"**

+trash.png

 # **Examples**

 A light bakground with color converted minimize and maximize buttons

 <img width="2530" height="1308" alt="image" src="https://github.com/user-attachments/assets/009aae25-ff54-41f6-8e9f-3f60556f0036" />